Jason-Duffy/karma-police/README.md

 ## Testing

-To run automated tests on your local repo, follow these steps:

-1. cd to the root directory
+To run automated tests on your local repo, cd to the root directory and use the following commands:

-2. To run the unit/integration test suite: `npm test`
+- To run the unit/integration test suite: `npm test`
-3. To generate a test coverage report: `npm run test-coverage`
+- To generate a test coverage report: `npm run test-coverage`
-4. To run end-to-end tests with Selenium: `npm run test-end-to-end`
+- To run end-to-end tests with Selenium: `npm run test-end-to-end`

 ## License